Helm Quickstart

 You'll learn how to:

-- Connect Harness to your Kubernetes cluster, and Docker and Help Repository Artifact Server.
+• Connect Harness to your Kubernetes cluster and Helm Repository Artifact Server.

 Once you have the prerequisites set up, the tutorial should only take about 10 minutes.